Yellow

 starting at €90.00

-In the 18th century, Hernesaari was a realm of cattle and fishermen.
-In the 20th century, the piers as well as residential, and farm buildings that existed at the time were demolished to make way for the harbor, and Hernesaari, Hernesaarenkari, and Munkkisaari were connected to the mainland with landfill.
+In the 18th century, Hernesaari in Helsinki was a realm of livestock and fishermen.
+In the 20th century, the existing piers as well as residential and outbuildings were demolished to make way for the harbor, and Hernesaari, Hernesaarenkari, and Munkkisaari were connected to the mainland via land reclamation.
 During Prohibition, the peninsula was a thriving hub for the liquor trade.
-The Munkkisaari mill was completed in 1937, and the state grain warehouse and silos designed by Aili and Niilo Pulkka were completed around 1955.
+The Munkkisaari mill was completed in 1937, and the state grain warehouse and silos designed by Aili and Niilo Pulkka were built around 1955.
 Their future is uncertain.
-In their current state, the walls are unlikely to remain.
+At their present state, the walls are unlikely to survive.

 Product: